-This class comprises defined sets of directions to which individual performances of theatrical or choreographic works should conform.
+This class comprises sets of directions to which individual performances of theatrical, choreographic, or musical works and their combinations should conform.

 In the case of theatrical performances, such directions incorporate, but are not limited nor reducible to, the text of a given version of the play performed (e.g., a translated text, some passages of which are deliberately omitted, with some rephrased lines, etc.).